Phantom: Physics-Infused Video Generation via Joint Modeling of Visual and Latent Physical Dynamics: Acknowledgments

 \section{Acknowledgments}

 This research was partially supported by Google, the Google TPU Research Cloud (TRC) program, the U.S. Defense Advanced Research Projects Agency (DARPA) under award HR001125C0303, and the U.S. Army under contract W5170125CA160.
 The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies, either expressed or implied, of Google, DARPA, the U.S. Army, or the U.S. Government.
-The U.S. Government is authorized to reproduce and distribute reprints for governmental purposes notwithstanding any copyright annotation therein.\\
+The U.S. Government is authorized to reproduce and distribute reprints for governmental purposes notwithstanding any copyright annotation therein.
+This work also used the Delta GPUs provided by the National Center for Supercomputing Applications through allocations CIS250318 and CIS251228 from the Advanced Cyberinfrastructure Coordination Ecosystem: Services \& Support (ACCESS, \citet{boerner2023access}) program, supported by National Science Foundation grants \#2138259, \#2138286, \#2138307, \#2137603, and \#2138296.\\

 {

 }

 \maketitlesupplementary